SmartInvoiceXYZ/builder-farcaster/docs/deploy.md

    ```

    Tagging helps in keeping track of different versions of the project and makes it easier to roll back if needed.

-6. **Update Version in Package File**: Update the version number in the `package.json` or equivalent package file before
-   merging.
-This ensures consistency between the tagged version and the project metadata.

 ### Step 2: GitHub Release